๐ŸชบEnvironmental Biology

 • Causes oxygen depletion (hypoxia) as decomposing plant matter consumes dissolved oxygen, killing fish and invertebrates

-• Doubles population in two weeks under ideal conditions, demonstrating exponential growth in nutrient-rich waters
+• Doubles its population in about two weeks under ideal conditions, a dramatic example of exponential growth in nutrient-rich waters

-Compare: Kudzu vs. Water Hyacinth—both kill native plants through light exclusion, but kudzu operates in terrestrial systems while water hyacinth disrupts aquatic ecosystems.
-If an FRQ asks about mechanisms of competitive exclusion, either makes an excellent example of physical resource monopolization.
+Compare: Kudzu vs. Water Hyacinth: both kill native plants through light exclusion, but kudzu operates in terrestrial systems while water hyacinth disrupts aquatic ecosystems.
+If a free-response question asks about mechanisms of competitive exclusion, either one works as an example of physical resource monopolization.

 Aquatic Ecosystem Disruptors